 Nature lovers will enjoy the serene landscapes and charming villages that are still filled with authentic traditions, cuisine, and unique cultures.

 Mount Theti, Razma, Boga, and Vermoshi offer an unforgettable experience of Albania in its most natural state, experiences you certainly cannot miss.
-If you love the outdoors, Albania is one of the best places in Europe you can travel to.
+If you love the outdoors, Albania is one of the best places you can travel to in Europe.

-There are many interesting activities in Tirana.
+There are many exciting activities in Tirana.
 You can see the influence of the Ottoman Empire and the communist culture that adorn the city.
 The city has much to offer, from museums to historic buildings and national parks.
-Basically, anything a tourist would want, Tirana has.
+Anything a tourist would want, Tirana has.

 The Et’hem Bay Mosque demonstrates the beauty and friendliness of Islam.
 It is not a large mosque, but the Et’hem Bay mosque has a beautiful architectural structure.
-The interior of the dome consists of a complex image that will make your jaw drop.
+The dome’s interior has a complex image that will make your jaw drop.
 This mosque is not only a religious but also a historical symbol for Albania.

-Apart from the mosque, Tirana is home to Bunk’Art, Dajti Mountains National Park, the National History Museum, the National Art Gallery, Sheshi Skenderbej, and a plethora of other attractions.
+Apart from the mosque, Tirana is home to Bunk’Art, Dajti Mountains National Park, the National History Museum, the National Art Gallery, Sheshi Skenderbej, and many other attractions.

 The picturesque village of Lin is located on a small peninsula on the western shore of Lake Ohrid, a beautiful lake that separates Albania from neighboring Macedonia and is an important region of study for the southeastern part of the country.

-Saranda is one of the most popular tourist destinations in Albania, and the city has grown significantly over the past 20 years.
+Saranda is one of Albania’s most popular tourist destinations, and the city has grown significantly over the past 20 years.

 Saranda has some of the most unforgettable beaches in Albania.
 On the outskirts of Saranda is Butrint, a UNESCO World Heritage Site worth a visit if you are around the area.
 It is one of the top things to see in Albania.

-Once the capital of Albania, Durres is located near Tirana, on the coast of the country.
-This is a very popular destination, which means that there can be gobs of people here spilling over from Tirana in the summer months.
+Once the capital of Albania, Durres is located near Tirana, on the country’s coast.
+This is a very popular destination, meaning there can be gobs of people here spilling over from Tirana in the summer months.

 With one of the largest ports of the Adriatic, the city is somewhat suffocated with development.
 However, there is a good stretch of beach where tourists and locals can enjoy many lovely beaches.
-And, along the promenade, many restaurants are offering delicious fresh seafood near the sand.
+And along the promenade, many restaurants offer delicious fresh seafood near the sand.

-South of Saranda, near the Greek border, is the beautiful seaside resort town of Ksamil, located in Butrint National Park, with an impressive coastal location that has many flocking to it.
+South of Saranda, near the Greek border, is the beautiful seaside resort town of Ksamil, located in Butrint National Park.
+It has an impressive coastal location with many flocking to it.

 Ksamil is one of the best beach towns in Europe and will make you feel as though you have just touched down at the beaches of the Caribbean.
 It is an escape in Europe like none other.

-The village itself has bars and restaurants on the beach and four small coastal islands surrounded by crystal clear waters nearby, ideal for swimming and diving.
+The village has bars and restaurants on the beach and four small coastal islands surrounded by crystal clear waters, ideal for swimming and diving.

 This is undoubtedly one of the last unknown treasures on the continent.
 Today, however, more and more tourists are finding Ksamil, and it is rapidly growing into one of the most popular destinations in Albania.

 If you are interested in nature and the beautiful Albanian environment, you can visit the Bay of Vlora.
-There are many species of animals in the area, some of which you may not be familiar with or ever imagined seeing in Europe.
-You can enjoy the gentle sea breeze and, at the same time, observe the fauna of the bay.
+You can enjoy the gentle sea breeze and simultaneously observe the bay’s fauna.
+There are many species of animals in the area, some of which you may not be familiar with or have ever imagined seeing in Europe.

 Located just 20 miles northwest of Tirana, Kruja is a historic city at the foot of the impressive mountain by the same name.
 Other sights in Kruja include the medieval castle, the site of a legendary battle won by the national hero of Albania, Skanderbeg against the Ottoman Turks, and the Skanderbeg Museum.